 Project SAFE is a permanent supportive housing program for homeless families partially funded by HUD.
 The program consists of 32 units of agency-owned housing and is currently the largest permanent housing program for homeless families living with a disability in Palm Beach County.
 The program offers intensive case management and supportive services to all residents.
-75% of the families participating in the program were working and/or pursuing a GED or college education during the fiscal year.
+76% of the families participating in the program were working in a job training program and/or pursuing a GED or college education during the fiscal year.